-14 Things To Know Before You Get A Sports Massage
+14 Things You Need To Know Before You Get A Sports Massage

 Any athlete will tell you that the recovery time after an event is just as important – if not more – as the training leading up to a game, race or competition.
 While the preparation for an event makes sure that your body is equipped to handle whatever demands you will be making if it on “game day,” recovery allows your muscles to rebuild themselves after putting such a great amount of stress on them.
 If you were to ask an athlete at any level of their career – a high school basketball player, a college linebacker or a professional pitcher for the Los Angeles Dodgers – they would all tell you that one of the best things you can do for your body throughout your training process is making sports massages part of your regiment.

 Sports massage therapists work with every kind of athlete to make sure that muscles are allowed to recover, flexibility is adequate and that range of motion is where it needs to be in order for the athlete to perform to his or her fullest potential.
 Sports and Rehabilitation therapy is a huge part of an athlete’s life; whether you are a weekend runner or making three-pointers for the Boston Celtics, if you’re putting your body through athletic stress, you can benefit from a sports massage.

 Here are 14 things you should know before you book a sports massage: